taufik-nurrohman/html-text-editor/README.md

 As mentioned in the title above.

-> This is a HTML version of the previous plugin called [MTE](https://github.com/tovic/markdown-text-editor "MTE &ndash; Markdown Text Editor").
+> This is the HTML version of the previous plugin called [MTE](https://github.com/tovic/markdown-text-editor "MTE &ndash; Markdown Text Editor").

 Demo
 ----